PGEHackathon/MITE/README.md

 Specifications of the reservoir unit of interest:

-* **Depositional Setting**: clastic deepwater reservoir unit with extents 10km by 10km by 50m (thickness)
+* **Depositional Setting**: clastic deepwater turbidite reservoir unit with extents 10km by 10km by 50m (thickness)
 * **Fluids**: initial oil water contact is at the depth of 3067.4m and the average connate water saturation is about 20.3%
 * **Structure**: Anticline structure with a major vertical fault that crosses the reservoir (see location and equation on the image below).
 * **Grids**: the 2D maps conform to the standard Python convention, origin on Top Left (see the image below).

 <img src="https://github.com/PGEHackathon/mite/blob/main/problem/res21_planview.png" width="600" height="400">

-**Figure 2:** Planview of Reservoir 21.
+**Figure 2:** Plan view of Reservoir 21.

-* **Wells**: 83 vertical wells were drilled across the reservoir and completed throughout the payzones.
-Due to the field management cosntraints, only 73 wells were open to produce oil for the first three years, while the remaining 10 wells were kept shut-in.
-At the end of the third year, the remaining 10 unproduced wells are planned to be openned.
+* **Wells**: 83 vertical wells were drilled across the reservoir and completed throughout the reservoir unit.
+Due to the field management constraints, only 73 wells were open to produce oil for the first three years, while the remaining 10 wells were kept shut-in.
+At the end of the third year, the remaining 10 unproduced wells are planned to be opened.

-* **Question**: What will be the the cumulative oil production for each of these 10 unproduced (preproduction) wells over the next 3 years?
+* **Question**: What will be the cumulative oil production for each of these 10 unproduced (pre-production) wells over the next 3 years?

 ___